-Students who want to study sales at the master's-degree level usually choose a master's degree program specifically in sales.
-It is much more common to find a master's degree program in both marketing and sales.
-Such degree programs teach two fundamental skill sets, including how to attract potential customers (marketing) and how to convert those leads into transactions (sales).
-One important skill students learn is how to analyze market trends and consumer behavior and use this information to maximize sales.
+Students who want to study sales at the master's-degree level usually choose a master's degree in marketing and sales.
+They may also choose a master's degree in advertising and public relations, which are essential aspects of sales.
+These programs cover two fundamental skill sets: how to attract potential customers (marketing) and how to convert those leads into transactions (sales).
+Students can expect to learn how to analyze market trends and consumer behavior and use this information to maximize sales.
 Other topics of study include building a 'yes' ladder, deciphering the needs of a customer, feature-benefit selling, up-selling, and closing.
 In addition to coursework, many programs require students to conduct independent research.

-Coursework in these programs is often a combination of didactic learning and hands-on learning.
+Coursework in these programs is often a combination of lectures and hands-on learning.
 Students commonly participate in sales role-play, collaborative marketing projects and simulations.
-The following are examples of class topics that might appear in the curriculum:
+Example courses include:

 - Consumer behavior and psychology